 Multicultural therapy

 Multicultural therapy acknowledges and respects the diversity of individuals and incorporates cultural factors into the therapeutic process.
 This therapy recognises that cultural background can play a significant role in shaping an individual’s beliefs, values, and behaviours, and can impact mental health and wellbeing.
-Multicultural therapy aims to create a safe and supportive space where individuals can explore their cultural identities and experiences, as well as the ways in which their culture intersects with other aspects of their identity.
+Multicultural therapy aims to create a supportive space where individuals can explore their cultural identities and experiences, as well as the ways in which their culture intersects with other aspects of their identity.

 Music therapy